 In New Jersey, you cannot preauthorize your own final disposition.
 You can prearrange and prepay for your funeral, you can acquire a cemetery plot or express where you would like your ashes to be scattered, but you cannot sign the final authorization for disposition yourself.

 New Jersey, as well as other states, has what is called the Right to Control Law (N.J.S.A.
 45:27-22).
-The law, absent what is called a "funeral agent designation" in a Will, outlines a next-of-kin hierarchy depicting who has the right to control the funeral and disposition of a deceased person.
-The person with the right to control is not necessarily the executor of the Will.
+The law, absent the appointment of a funeral agent in a will or on a specifically regulated and notarized form, outlines a next-of-kin hierarchy depicting who has the right to control the funeral and disposition of a deceased person.
+The person with the right to control is not necessarily the executor of the will.

 Unless a court of competent jurisdiction has given other directions, the right to control hierarchy is as follows:

 - Funeral agent or designee on an active duty service member's DD Form 93*